You’ve Outgrown Sage 50; Now What?

 - Sage 50 doesn’t address all of your needs anymore.

 A growing and expanding business will likely venture into new areas.
 This may mean multiple warehouses, locations, or even different subsidiaries with different tax IDs.
 It could also mean you need to factor in multiple currencies or other languages.
 Sage 50 is ideal for small businesses that operate out of one location and work only within the local region.
-However, once the added complexities of multiple locations come into the question, Sage 50 doesn’t have the capacity to handle the operation.
+However, once the added complexities of multiple locations come into question, a sure sign you’re outgrowing Sage 50 as it doesn’t have the capacity to handle the operation.

 Sage Intacct, in contrast, can seamlessly handle multiple languages, locations, and projects.
 It also has native currency conversion capabilities.
 If using different currencies, it is possible to consolidate all data in different currencies into a single report, output as a single currency.